- Home

 5. Ladoo

-Ladoos (or laddus) are spherical sweets that also grace the tables of many Diwali celebrations.
-Like barfi, ladoos can be made from a range of ingredients.
+Ladoos (or laddus) are spherical sweets that also grace many tables during Diwali.
+Like barfi, you can make ladoos from a range of ingredients.

 Coconut ladoos are especially popular for special occasions.
-You can find out how to make these by heading to Dassana’s Veg Recipes or tuning into our upcoming event on the 9th of November.
+You can find out how to make them on Dassana’s Veg Recipes.

 For more ideas for luscious ladoos to make this Diwali – like motichoor ke ladoos, which are packed with cashews, raisins, saffron, and cardamom – check out this article from NDTV Food.
 And to make another popular, round Diwali treat, why not try this traditional gulab jamun recipe?

-While some people around the world enjoy a beer or a glass of prosecco on Diwali, it’s more traditional to drink soft drinks – one of the most popular and diverse of which are sharbats.
+While some people around the world enjoy a beer or a glass of prosecco on Diwali, soft drinks are more traditional – one of the most popular and diverse of which is sharbat.

 Originating in the Middle East, these colourful beverages were introduced to India by the Mughal emperors in the 1500s.
-They’re often sweet and made by combining ingredients like fruit juices, herbs, flower extracts, sugar, and water.
+They’re often sweet, made by combining ingredients like fruit juices, herbs, flower extracts, sugar, and water.

-Mohabbat ka sharbat is a popular and refreshing one to make, featuring delightful flavours of watermelon and rose (you can even add some cardamom for extra flavour).
+Mohabbat ka sharbat is a popular and refreshing one to make, featuring delightful flavours of watermelon and rose (you can even add some cardamom for an extra kick).
 This recipe from Rak’s Kitchen will show you how to make it.
-Or why not try this sattu sharbat from Dassana’s Veg Recipes, which distils sumptuous savoury flavours into a refreshing drink?
+Or why not try this sattu sharbat from Dassana’s Veg Recipes, which distils sumptuous savoury ingredients into a refreshing drink?

 Final thoughts…

-Diwali is a vibrant and multifaceted holiday that celebrates rich cultural and spiritual heritage.
-As well as putting on dazzling displays of diyas and fireworks, it’s a time to look ahead with a hopeful gaze, spend time with loved ones, and enjoy good food.
+Diwali is a vibrant and multifaceted holiday celebrating rich cultural and spiritual heritage.
+Alongside dazzling displays of diyas and fireworks, it’s a time to look ahead with a hopeful gaze, spend time with loved ones, and enjoy good food.

 We hope this article has given you a glimpse into the Festival of Lights, including why and how it’s celebrated.
 And for our readers looking forward to their celebrations, we wish you a happy and safe Diwali!